 Salary percentile breakdown

-ZipRecruiter percentile data for endocrinology NP roles as of early 2026, and BLS all-NP data from May 2024:
+ZipRecruiter percentile data for endocrinology NP roles as of early 2026, alongside BLS all-NP data from the May 2025 OEWS release:

 |---|---|---|